AxonML Documentation

 Production Deployment

 AxonML powers real-time predictive maintenance on HVAC systems across commercial buildings.
-12 models (6 LSTM autoencoders for anomaly detection + 6 GRU failure predictors, total 105K–416K params per site) run live inference on Raspberry Pi edge controllers, cross-compiled to armv7-unknown-linux-musleabihf, polling sensor data at 1 Hz.
+Site-specific models (LSTM autoencoders for anomaly detection + GRU failure predictors, ~105K–416K params per site) run live inference on Raspberry Pi edge controllers, cross-compiled to armv7-unknown-linux-musleabihf, polling sensor data at 1 Hz.
+Vision models are additionally compiled to Hailo-8/10H NPU silicon via the Hailo NPU compiler toolchain using the .axonml embedded-graph bundle format.

-The nexus-serve pure-Rust LLM inference server reaches 9–10 tok/s decode on a quantized 7B model (Q4_K_M) on RTX 3090, via custom CUDA kernels for Q4_K/Q6_K dequant-in-shader GEMV and fused flash-decode attention.
+The AxonML pure-Rust LLM inference server reaches ~33 tok/s steady-state decode on a quantized 7B model (DeepSeek-R1-Distill-Qwen-7B, Q4_K_M) on an RTX 5070 Ti Laptop, via GPU-resident activations, custom Q4_K/Q5_K/Q6_K/Q8_0 dequant-in-shader GEMV, fused QKV / gate-up-SwiGLU kernels, GPU-native flash-decode attention, and TurboQuant KV-cache quantization.

 License